FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Channel 1 is simply the power and GND to the potentiometer.
 Power goes into the rightmost pin, GND to the leftmost.

-Channels 2 and 3 do the same thing, they each give power to an LED on the breadboard through the LED's anode.
-The LED's anodes need to be connected to GND.
+Channels 2 and 3 each gives power to an LED on the breadboard.
+The LED's cathode needs to be connected to GND.

-Channel 5 needs a cable to connect with the middle pin of potentiometer (output voltage reading).
+Channel 5 needs a cable to connect with the middle pin of potentiometer to read the output voltage.

 Using the Python library MinimalModbus we can: